Smart AC Control: Sensibo vs Cielo

 Smart thermostats are a mainstay of the smart home device landscape, and often an entry point for many on their smart home journey.
 There are many options available today covering a wide range of platforms and in most countries, but what if you don’t have a centrally controlled heating or cooling system?
 For those with stand a lone air conditioners, whether in-wall or split systems, there are a few options that provide very similar capabilities.

 I looked at the two prominent options a while back comparing the Sensibo Sky and the tado Smart AC Control.
 These are quite different products in terms of how they are designed to operate, but now we have some new players in this space offering a very similar product to the Sensibo Sky.
 One of these is the Cielo Breez range, and specifically the Breez Eco, which is a good match for the Sky.
 Let’s take a look at how these two stack up.
+While this comparison looks specifically at the Breez Eco, you can see what I think of the other Breez models in my comprehensive Cielo Breez review.

 Both the Breez Eco and the Sky are essentially network connected remote control emulators that are packaged in a small plastic case.
 In both cases the top portion of the case is an infra-red transparent plastic which allows the IR signal to be sent to the air conditioner.
 They both come with a micro USB cable and a power adaptor.
 The Sky has a few international variants, but the Breez only comes with a US Type A configuration.
 This isn’t a big deal, however, as any USB charger can be used for either device.